cuvar/eportfolio-deno/README.md

 At first, a small explaination what this code actually does.
 You can skip this part if you just want to check your installation for the e-Portfolio presentation, as it will be explained anyways.

 The goal is simply to write the string `Hello world` to the console, however, not in standard white or black, but in a red font.
 This is accomplished with a additional module from Deno's standard library called `fmt`.
-However unlike NodeJs, Deno does not use CommonJS and it's `require()` function to import modules - it rather imports modules directly from their source.
-This can be a relative path such as `./utils.ts` or a url as you can see in the code above.
+However unlike NodeJs, Deno does not use CommonJS and its `require()` function to import modules - it rather imports modules directly from their source.
+This can be a relative path such as `./utils.ts` or a URL as you can see in the code above.

-To get started, run `deno run demo/getting_started.ts` or `deno run .\demo\getting_started.ts` in Windows to run the first script.
+To get started, run `deno run demo/getting_started.ts` or `deno run .\demo\getting_started.ts` in Windows to start the first script.
 If that's your first time running this script, you'll see some additional logging in the console/terminal:

 ![Download](res/getting_started.png)